Works for Live Art Danmark

 All photos by Henrik Harder Bak

 We took Søren along when we were invited to hold a Samtalekøkken at Madhouse in Helsinki.
 He used the occasion to examine images of performances.
-While the famous image of Chris Burden letting himself be shot in the arm is widely accepted as a canonical piece of performance documentation, the no less iconic image of Yves Klein’s “Leap into the Void” is often considered a famous performance fake.
+While the famous image of Chris Burden letting himself be shot in the arm is widely accepted as a canonical piece of performance documentation, the no less iconic image of Yves Klein’s “Leap into the Void” is often considered as a famous performance fake.
 We believe that Burden was really shot in the arm, while Klein jumped into a rescue net held by his judo buddies, which was carefully retouched out of the picture before publication.
-What difference does it make to our understanding of these images in relation to the concept of performance documentation, that one documents a performance that “really” happened, while the other does not?
+What difference does it make to our understanding of these images in relation to the concept of performance documentation that one documents a performance that “really” happened, while the other does not?

 For Live Art for Children 2018, Søren presented “Still Life”.
 Children were invited to cook their favorite meals and have them photographed in the style and fashion of 17th century still-life painting.
 Hot dogs never looked so good!